von Graevenitz, Alexander W. C. Department of Medical Microbiology, University of Zurich, Zurich, Switzerland.

 - Typhoid fever and paratyphoid fever

 Diseases caused by Salmonella bacteria.
-Salmonelloses include enteritis (inflammation of the intestinal tract), which accounts for 90–95% of all salmonelloses in the United States, and septicemia (blood poisoning) with or without enteritis, which accounts for 5–10%.
-Salmonella enterica serovar Typhi (S. typhi) and S. enterica serovar Paratyphi [S. paratyphi (A, B, and C)] primarily cause particular types of septicemia called typhoid fever and paratyphoid fever, respectively, whereas S. enterica serovar Enteritidis (often called simply S. enterica; formerly S. choleraesuis) [see illustration] predominantly causes enteritis (with or without septicemia).
+Infections that are engendered by Salmonella bacteria are known as salmonelloses (the singular form is salmonellosis).
+In general, salmonelloses are commonly spread through contaminated food or water, leading to a variety of symptoms of food poisoning, including diarrhea, fever, and abdominal cramps.
+Salmonelloses include enteritis (inflammation of the intestinal tract), which accounts for 90–95% of all salmonelloses in industrialized countries, and septicemia (blood poisoning) with or without enteritis, which accounts for 5–10%.
+Salmonella enterica serovar Typhi (often called S. typhi) and S. enterica serovar Paratyphi [often called S. paratyphi (A, B, and C)] primarily cause particular types of septicemia called typhoid fever and paratyphoid fever, respectively, whereas S. enterica serovar Enteritidis (often called simply S. enterica; formerly S. choleraesuis) [Fig. 1] predominantly causes enteritis (with or without septicemia).
+See also: Bacteria; Diarrhea; Food; Food manufacturing; Food microbiology; Food poisoning; Food science; Foodborne disease; Infectious disease; Inflammation; Public health; Waterborne disease

 The content above is only an excerpt.